simonpierreboucher/llm_multiple_generation/README.md

 - **Text Generation**: Create new content, stories, or information-rich text with minimal input.
 - **Few-Shot Learning**: Provide a few examples to guide the model's responses for targeted tasks, such as answering specific questions or following a template.
 - **Translation**: Translate text across multiple languages using LLMs, useful for multilingual applications.
+- **Question-Answering**: Use LLMs to provide context-based answers to questions, enhancing automated support or knowledge retrieval tasks.

 ## Contributing